Reviewing anti-social behaviour

 - You have reported 1 incident motivated by hate in the last 6 months

 These criteria help us to identify the more complex cases of anti-social behaviour, so that they may be reviewed.
+If you haven't done already, you can report anti-social behaviour here.

 Any of the agencies involved in your case - such as the council, police, local health teams and registered providers of social care - have a duty to review how they have dealt with your case if you are not happy with the outcome.